TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 ## Version 2025.04.01.691 (1 April, 2025)
 ### Features
 * "Limit as market" option is added to Risk profiles rules.
+### Changes
+* "Import BP" function is improved (now even if hub symbols are added, the import function still will add the rest settings).

 ## Version 2025.03.28.530 (28 March, 2025)
 ### Changes